phr00t/jMonkeyVR/README.md

 SteamVR is required.
 You can download & install it free with the Steam client (under Tools).
 Extended mode required (but don't worry, this library makes it work like Direct mode).

-If testing with a Rift, I recommend disabling the Steam VR Compositor in your application (using the preconfigureVRApp function below), since support is flaky.
-The JFrame "easy extended" backup mode will do a good job as a replacement.

 See <a href="https://github.com/phr00t/jmonkeyengine-virtual-reality/blob/master/test/jmevr/TestOpenVR.java">TestOpenVR.java</a> to see a full example of how to set up an application to use VR hardware & jME3.

 <b>Adding OpenVR support to your application:</b>

 1. Add the latest jna-x.x.x & JMonkeyVR.jar to the project.

 2. Instead of extending SimpleApplication/BaseApplication for your Main class, extend VRApplication.
 This sets up a few things including the special VR GUI node.
-If you want to configure a few things, use the preconfigureVRApp function as follows (useSteamVRCompositor defaults to true, useJFrame [a backup rendering method] is set to true, forceDebugEnableVR defaults to false).
+If you want to configure a few things, use the preconfigureVRApp function as follows (useSteamVRCompositor defaults to true, useJFrame [a backup rendering method] is set to true).

 ```
 public class Main extends VRApplication {